Quantum theory for edge current and noise in two-dimensional topological superconductors

-A quantum theory to calculate edge current and edge noise in a unified way is thus highly necessary and has to be developed without further delay, especially since there are now experimental techniques for measuring differential resistance in Weyl superconductors\cite{Wang2020} and for image edge current using a SQUID-on-tip\cite{Uri2020}.
+A quantum theory to calculate edge current and edge noise in a unified way is thus highly necessary and has to be developed without further delay, especially since there are now experimental techniques for measuring differential resistance in Weyl superconductors\cite{Wang2020} and for imaging edge current\cite{Uri2020}.
 This article aims to address this issue.
-It is organized as follows: the method used to calculate the edge spectral function, the edge current, and the edge noise in a two-dimensional topological superconductor is presented in Section~II, where the expressions for these quantities are given in terms of the retarded Green function for the first one, and in terms of Keldysh Green function for the two latter ones.
-We applied the results to various 2D systems in Section~III, and we conclude in Section~IV.
+It is organized as follows: the method used to calculate the edge spectral function, the edge current, and the edge noise in a two-dimensional topological superconductor is presented in Section~II, where the expressions for these quantities are given in terms of the retarded Green function for the first one, and in terms of Keldysh Green function for the latter two.
+We apply the results to various 2D systems in Section~III, and we conclude in Section~IV.